engity-com/bifroest/docs/reference/cli/recording/export.md

 <<flag("expectedProducerId", "string", id_prefix="recording-export-", heading=3)>>
 External trust anchor containing exactly 64 hexadecimal characters.
 Obtain this value through an independently trusted channel.
 It is the lowercase hexadecimal SHA-256 digest of the RFC 4253 binary SSH public-key blob, which is the decoded Base64 field of the provisioned OpenSSH public-key line.
 A producer ID or public key embedded in the artifact is not a trust anchor.

-Either this flag or `--allowUntrusted` is required.
+Use this flag for standalone or downloaded artifacts.
+Alternatively, `--auditlog` derives the expected ID from a configured local signing identity, but only for files in that audit log's enabled Recording repository under `sealed/`. `--expectedProducerId`, `--allowUntrusted`, and `--auditlog` are mutually exclusive.

+<<flag("auditlog", "Audit log Name", "../../auditlog/index.md", id_prefix="recording-export-", heading=3)>>
+Selects an enabled local Recording repository and uses its signing identity as the producer trust anchor.
+Only a file directly under its configured `recording.directory/sealed/` is accepted.
+This cannot be used to trust a downloaded or separately copied artifact; use `--expectedProducerId` for those.

+<<flag("configuration", "File Path", "../../data-type.md#file-path", id_prefix="recording-export-", heading=3)>>
+Optional path for `--auditlog`; when omitted, Bifröst loads the platform's default configuration.
+Without `--auditlog`, this flag is not accepted and no configuration is loaded.

 <<flag("with-sensitive", "bool", default=False, id_prefix="recording-export-", heading=3)>>
 Explicitly authorizes access to sensitive recording content.
 Required even for clear recordings and even when exporting to a file.

 <<flag("allowUntrusted", "bool", default=False, id_prefix="recording-export-", heading=3)>>
 Explicitly permits export after verifying only the artifact's cryptographic self-consistency.
-This does not establish who created the Recording and cannot be combined with `--expectedProducerId`.
+This does not establish who created the Recording and cannot be combined with `--expectedProducerId` or `--auditlog`.

 <<flag("decryptionIdentityFile", "File Path", "../../data-type.md#file-path", id_prefix="recording-export-", heading=3)>>
 Protected SSH private-key file used to decrypt encrypted `.becast`.
 Repeat the flag to provide multiple keys.
 Bifröst selects only the identity whose public-key fingerprint matches the signed recipient fingerprint.
 Ed25519 and RSA keys are supported.
 Clear `.bcast` and signed `.cast` inputs do not require this flag.